meshlet/ARSC/README.md

 # ARSC (A Relatively Simple Computer)

 ARSC is a FPGA-based, 16-bit computer system.
-It's instruction set and CPU architecture are based on the hypothetical computer system designed in Computer Organization, Design and Architecture, 4th Edition by Sajjan G. Shiva.
+It's instruction set and CPU architecture are based on the hypothetical computer system designed in *Computer Organization, Design and Architecture, 4th Edition by Sajjan G. Shiva*.

 In the interest of clarity, the ARSC documentation is divided into several seperated documents each covering a specific portion of the
 system:

-* [ARSC Architecture](docs/ARSC_ARCH.md) - describes ARSC system architecture in greater detail.
-Anyone who wishes to experiement with
-ARSC should read this document, especially those who plan to modify and/or extend the hardware platform.
+* [Programming ARSC](docs/PROGRAMMING_ARSC.md) - this is the recommended starting point for anyone who wishes to learn about ARSC.
+It provides enough details on the ARSC internals without overwhelming the reader with too many architectural and hardware details.
+It also presents the ARSC instruction set and ARSC assembly giving enough context to start writing ARSC programs.

+* [ARSC ASSEMBLER](docs/ARSC_ASSEMBLER.md) - tutorial on the ARSC assembler and how to use it to translate ARSC assembly programs to the
+ARSC executable code.

-* [How-To Synthesize ARSC](docs/COMPILE_ARSC.md) - explains how to synthesize the ARSC design for Altera FPGA's and gives suggestions of what has to be modified to make ARSC compile for FPGAs produced by other manufacturers.
+* [Synthesizing ARSC](docs/SYNTHESIZE_ARSC.md) - explains how to synthesize the ARSC design for Altera FPGA's and gives suggestions of what has to be modified to make ARSC compile for FPGAs produced by other manufacturers.

-* [Programming ARSC](docs/PROGRAMMING_ARSC.md) - delves into ARSC ISA, ARSC assembly and aims to bring readers up-to speed with ARSC assembly programming.
+* [ARSC Hardware Platform](docs/ARSC_HW_PLATFORM.md) - describes the ARSC system architecture and hardware design in detail.
+This document us intended to those who wishes to understand the ARSC from the hardware design point of view, and those who wish to experiment and modify the ARSC hardware platform.

-* [Performance Evaluation](ARSC_PERFORMANCE.md) - gives summary of the theoretical evaluation of the performance for the ARSC system.
+* [Performance Evaluation](PERFORMANCE_EVALUATION.md) - gives summary of the performance evaluation for the ARSC system.

 ## Features